What an adventure!

 - Manolo, and

-The cost for the journey is roughly $30 USD or 100 soles.
+The cost for taking a Napo River slow boat from Caca to Iquitos is roughly $30 USD or 100 soles.
 This price includes some very basic (and questionable) meals.
 But you’ll need supplemental food, your own eating ware (plate, bowl, utensils), and drinking water.

 You’ll also need a hammock to hang on the boat to sleep in during the multi-night voyage.
 Conditions can be crowded and uncomfortable.
-Before committing to the lengthy slow boat voyage down the Napo, consider if it’s right for you.
-Below is a pic to of a Napo River slow boat to have some understanding of what conditions are like.
+Before committing to the long slow boat voyage down the Napo, consider if it’s right for you.
+Below is a pic of a Napo River slow boat to give some understanding of what conditions are like.

-The entire trip can sometimes take up to two weeks.
+The entire slow boat Napo River trip can sometimes take up to two weeks.
 But we’ve been told, slow boats have made the journey from Coca to Iquitos in as little as 9-10 days.
 You can ask around in Coca if it’s known when the next slow boat may pass by.

 Taking a slow boat can be cheaper.
 And it may be quite an experience.
 But it’ll take much longer and it’ll be less comfortable.
 So judge whether this may be right for you.